 A damper is a type of barrel, all sized with different diameters, with most being about 500mm long.
 Dampers are placed in the middle of a duct run.
 Some have motors that run back to the controller, while others are set manually.

 A damper can be installed on an existing ducted air conditioning system, but it’s preferable to have them placed in the duct during the initial installation.
-The price of a VAV air conditioning system will depend on the number of zones you have (you can have up to ten zones).
+The price of a VAV air conditioning system will depend on the number of zones you have (you can have up to eight zones).
 A four-zone kit would cost about $1,500, for example.
-We use the e-Zone system.

 Get the temperature right with VAV air conditioning!